 In 2022, Emerging Markets (EM) equities had their worst year since the Global Financial Crisis (GFC).
 The MSCI Emerging Markets Index finished down 22% in US dollar terms – the sixth year of negative absolute returns over the past decade.

 China, in our opinion, looks poised to perform especially well given the combination of low valuations and a recovering economy.
-The long-awaited China re-opening play may face short-term headwinds given large Covid-19 infection rates, but we feel the market will begin to look through these as we approach the early Chinese New Year celebrations.
-In tandem, China re-opening should boost commodity demand which we think can feed positively into other EMs.
-With many investors still trying to appraise whether or not Beijing’s ‘common prosperity’ extends to shareholders, or if re-opening and greater concern for economic outcomes post-Covid are favourable for companies, we see an attractive entry point.
+The long-awaited China re-opening play may face shortterm headwinds given large COVID-19 infection rates, but we feel the market will begin to look through these as we approach the early Chinese New Year celebrations.
+In tandem, China reopening should boost commodity demand which we think can feed positively into other EMs.
+With many investors still trying to appraise whether or not Beijing’s ‘common prosperity’ extends to shareholders, or if re-opening and greater concern for economic outcomes post-COVID are favourable for companies, we see an attractive entry point.

 Korea also looks very attractive and will itself benefit from China re-opening and stabilisation, as well as a turn in the global tech cycle, especially semiconductors.
 In addition there are a number of attractively-valued names in Brazil, as the country continues to benefit from global commodity price inflation and supply-chain disruption.
-For now, investors remain understandably nervous about the return of President Lula and the economic and fiscal policies to be adopted by his administration.
-A fragmented Congress (which may water down some of the more market-unfriendly policies from the Lula administration), and avoiding stocks prone to political intervention, gives us confidence in the prospects for harvesting further alpha from Brazilian equities.
+For now, investors remain understandably nervous about the return of Lula and the economic and fiscal policies to be adopted by his administration.
+A fragmented Congress (which may water down some of the more market-unfriendly policies from the Lula administration), and avoiding stocks prone to political intervention, gives us confidence in the prospects for harvesting further alpha from a number Brazilian equities.

 Conversely, there is much debate in EM investor circles as to whether or not India has run too far, with long-run valuations several standard deviations higher than history.
-Corporates have benefited from the monetary and fiscal largesse adopted during Covid, which has also boosted market valuations.
+Corporates have benefited from the monetary and fiscal largesse adopted during COVID-19, which has also boosted market valuations.
 While the economic stimulus is reduced, investors will likely find other EMs offering more attractive risk/reward, especially with China re-opening.
 Valuations in India are at absolute highs and their most expensive relative to the rest of the Emerging Markets.
 We remain underweight India.